-- Identified building area the location of an identified building area identified on sites in relation to Sites of Ecological Significance, Outstanding Natural Features or Landscapes, heritage items or settings, sites of cultural significance, important ridgelines, and existing development. - b.
+- Identified building area the location of an identified building area identified on sites in relation to sites of cultural significance and existing development. - b.
 Whether it is appropriate for the Council to preclude the erection of a building on that site if no an identified building area is indicated or can be located on the site appropriately. - c.
 Amalgamation of titles the positive effects of the consolidation of titles. - d.
 Landscape the capacity of the landscape to absorb change having regard to existing geomorphological features, landscape values and built development, including amenity values. - e.
 The extent to which the subdivision will lead to additional residential units that will result in reverse sensitivity effects upon surrounding permitted land uses.